gu-fan/clickable.vim/README.rst

 You can check clickable-things_ for working examples.

 Maybe a detail intro is needed in the future.
 So anyone can write one in english are welcome.

 There is an (Chinese) intro in my blog: http://rykka.me/rewrite_of_clickable.vim.html

-Q & A
+Issues
 -----

+Please post issues at Github.

 1. Not HighLight with cursor hover.

-   A: The matching is using '2match',
+   The matching is using '2match',
    So may be conflicted with other highlighting plugins.

 .. _clickable-things: https://github.com/Rykka/clickable-things